Entry-Level O.T.D. Curriculum Design

 Philosophy of the Occupational Therapy Program

 The primary goal of occupational therapy is to promote engagement and participation in personally valued occupations to improve health and well-being.
-To meet this goal, contemporary occupational therapy practice is characterized by four principles: 1) client-centered practice; 2) occupation-based practice; 3) evidence-based practice; and 4) culturally relevant practice (Boyt Schell, et al., 2019).
+To meet this goal, contemporary occupational therapy practice is characterized by five principles:

-Client-centered practice reflects the occupational therapist’s desire to understand the uniqueness of each individual and developing a profile descriptive of the individual’s occupations.
+- Client-centered and relational practice reflects the occupational therapist’s desire to understand the uniqueness of each individual and develop a profile descriptive of the individual’s occupations.
 The client-centered therapist fosters development of a therapeutic relationship where the responsibility for decision-making, including goals and objectives of therapy, is shared with the individual (Law, 1998).
 The client is recognized as either a person, group, or population (AOTA, 2020).

-Culturally-relevant practice recognizes that occupations are shaped by culture and that effective occupational therapy must attend to the social, political, and cultural milieu of the individual served (WFOT, 2010).
-Occupational therapists are challenged to reflect upon the assumptions embedded in their own culture in order to remain open to new understandings present in other cultures.
+- Culturally relevant practice recognizes that occupations are shaped by culture and that effective occupational therapy must attend to the social, political, and cultural milieu of the individual served (WFOT, 2010).
+Occupational therapists are challenged to reflect upon the assumptions embedded in their own culture to remain open to new understandings present in other cultures.

-We believe the therapist whose practice reflects client-centered, occupation-based, evidence-based, and culturally competent objectives is able to facilitate engagement and participation in occupations to meet personal and societal needs.
+We believe the therapist whose practice reflects these five principles can facilitate engagement and participation in occupations to meet personal and societal needs.

 Reflecting our beliefs about the value of occupation to human beings, our philosophy of teaching and learning begins with the core subject of occupation.
 Subject-centered learning enables educators and their students to keep the profession’s core subject at the center of learning (Hooper et al., 2014; Palmer, 1998).
 We believe maintaining occupation as our central focus is fundamental to students’ development of sound professional reasoning and ultimately, professional identity (Bilics, 2014; Hooper et al., 2014).

 Keeping occupation at the center, experiential learning philosophy guides our conceptualization of the learner, the educator, and methods utilized to facilitate learning.
-We believe that learning occurs when practical experiences are paired with methods that facilitate connection between these experiences and understanding occupation (Hooper et al., 2014; Merriam, et al., 2007a).
-As students come to understand occupation, we intentionally provide opportunities for critical reflection in order to prepare students for self-authorship (Brookfield 1987; Fink, 2003; Hooper, 2010; Merriam et al., 2007b).
-Therefore, we complement our experiential learning philosophy with transformational learning methods.
+We believe that learning occurs when practical experiences are paired with multimodal methods that facilitate integration between these experiences and understanding occupation (Hooper et al, 2014; Merriam et al., 2007a).
+As students come to understand occupation, we intentionally provide opportunities for critical reflection to prepare students for self-authorship (Brookfield 1987; Fink, 2003; Hooper, 2010; Merriam et al., 2007b).
+Therefore, we complement experiential learning philosophy with transformational learning methods.
 The outcome is students are capable of self-authorship where they can use their internalized understanding of occupation and their identity as an occupational therapist to solve novel problems and aspire to become agents of change in the profession (Hooper, 2010).
-With this in mind, we set forth our view of the learner, educator, context, and process of learning.
+With this in mind, we set forth our view of the learner, learning process, educator, and learning context.

-We believe learning how to reason like an occupational therapist is critical to the learning process.
-Initially, learning requires an individual to have some underlying foundational concepts (Fink, 2003; Sell, 2008), with attention being given to the learner being self-directed in acquiring foundational knowledge.
-Foundational concepts include an understanding and knowing of the profession’s core, human occupation, in which all additional concepts and knowledge should be situated within (Hooper et al., 2014).
-Once the learner has an understanding of the conceptual foundation, the next stage in the progression of learning is “learning how to think like an OT,” where emphasis is given to mastering critical thinking within the domain of occupational therapy.
-Rather than an emphasis on content alone, learning involves mastering more complex ways of knowing through critical thinking processes (Boyt Schell & Schell, 2008; Schön, 1987).
-To facilitate the process of learning, it is believed that learning occurs when learners are provided opportunities to readily engage with knowledge through application, evaluation, and synthesis.
+We believe learning how to reason like an occupational therapist is critical to the learning process and evolves along a developmental continuum from basic understanding to more advanced analysis, integration, and creation.
+Initially, learning requires an individual to have some underlying foundational concepts (Fink, 2003; Sell, 2008), with attention given to the learner being self-directed in acquiring foundational knowledge.
+Foundational concepts include an understanding and knowing of the profession’s core, human occupation, in which all additional concepts and knowledge should be situated (Hooper, et al., 2014).
+Once the learner understands the conceptual foundation, the next stage in the progression of learning is “learning how to think like an OT,” where emphasis is given to mastering critical thinking within the domain of occupational therapy.
+Rather than an emphasis on content alone, learning involves mastering more complex ways of knowing through critical thinking processes (Boyt Schell & Schell, 2008; Schon, 1987).
+To facilitate the process of learning, it is believed that learning occurs when learners are provided opportunities to readily engage with knowledge through application, analysis, evaluation, and creation (Anderson, Krathwohl, et al. 2001).
 The final stage is the ability to synthesize learning or engage in self-authorship (Fink, 2003; Hooper, 2010).
 The ultimate outcome is when the learner has acquired the skills and attitude to be a life-long learner and change agent.

+Educators assure that the social context for learning incorporates the OT Department’s core values with the OT Code of Ethics (AOTA, 2020) to intentionally create a welcoming, inclusive, and safe learning space.
 The context of learning should encompass a variety of learning activities to address both the needs of the learner and the learning outcomes.
-The best learning opportunities are those that provide authentic experiences to promote active engagement in higher order thinking and problem solving to prepare students for self-authorship (Boyt Schell & Schell, 2008; Hooper, 2010; Merriam et al., 2007a).
+The best learning opportunities are those that provide experiences in authentic physical contexts (e.g. classroom, laboratories, community) to promote active engagement in higher order thinking and problem solving to prepare students for self-authorship (Boyt Schell & Schell, 2008; Dewey, 1938; Hooper 2010; Merriam et al., 2007a).
 Students are likely to learn more when they learn in collaboration with a community of learners (Boyt Schell & Schell, 2008).
 Collaborative learning enhances cooperation, discourse, teamwork, and heightens the individual’s learning through self-reflection (Boyt Schell & Schell, 2008).
-The community of learners takes equal responsibility to create a positive climate for learning.
+The community of learners takes equal responsibility to create a safe, yet challenging, climate for learning (Maslow, 1962).
 Assessment and feedback are fostered through a supportive environment and enable understanding of what learners bring to the classroom and aid in adjusting the context to promote effective learning (Angelo & Cross, 1993).

-American Occupational Therapy Association (2020).
+American Occupational Therapy Association [AOTA] (2020a).
 Occupational therapy practice framework: Domain and process (4th ed.).
 American Journal of Occupational Therapy, 74 (Supplement 2).

 Angelo, T. A., & Cross, K. P. (1993).
 Classroom assessment techniques: A handbook for college teachers (2nd ed.).
 Jossey-Bass.